AlexSt14/JavaScript-Projects/README.md

 <h4>Other JavaScript Code</h4>

-You can go to my JavaScript-Projects repository and see my other very small JavaScript projects, JavaScript code that I wrote.
+You can go to my <a href="https://github.com/AlexSt14/JavaScript-Projects">JavaScript-Projects</a> repository and see my other very small JavaScript projects, JavaScript code that I wrote.